django/djangoproject.com/.github/SECURITY.md

 disclosure of security-related issue on our website.
 We appreciate your efforts and responsible disclosure.

-Report security bugs and issue by creating a
+Report security bugs and issues by creating a
 [new vulnerability report](https://github.com/django/djangoproject.com/security/advisories/new)
 in the djangoproject.com repository.